PostHog/posthog.com/contents/docs/self-host/configure/upgrading-posthog.md

 - [AWS](/docs/self-host/deploy/aws#upgrading-the-chart)
 - [Using Helm chart](https://github.com/PostHog/charts-clickhouse#upgrading-the-chart)

-We recommend for all new installs to use PostHog backed by ClickHouse, in case your running PostHog backed by Postgres the upgrade instructions they can be found [here](https://github.com/PostHog/posthog.com/tree/ee01390744dffdb32f2f78b49572c606becb03b9/contents/docs/self-host/deploy).
+We recommend for all new installs to use PostHog backed by ClickHouse.
+In case you are running PostHog backed by Postgres you can find the upgrade instructions [here](https://github.com/PostHog/posthog.com/tree/ee01390744dffdb32f2f78b49572c606becb03b9/contents/docs/self-host/deploy).